-Choosing a counsellor can be a difficult and daunting experience and it is really only when you meet a person face to face that you know whether you will feel comfortable with them.
-With this in mind, I offer an initial session with no obligation to continue.
+Choosing a therapist can be a difficult and daunting experience and it is really only when you meet a person face to face that you know whether you will feel comfortable with them.
+With this in mind, I offer a low cost initial session with no obligation to continue.
 This is an opportunity for us to meet one another and to decide then the best way forward.

 Quite often, people do not know how long they need to see a therapist for and much depends on what is going on in a persons life at any particular time.
 A first meeting can be used to look at what the issues are and how to move forward from there - as everyone is different there is no "one size fits all"

 I am considered to be warm, friendly and approachable and I offer a confidential and sensitive space geared to your individual concerns and needs.
 Counselling can be short-term from a few weeks or months to long term in-depth therapy which can be over some years.